serhatuzunbayir/PetGroomingSPRING2025-26/README.md

 5. **Robust Error Handling (Exception Handling):** In the event of database connection failures or invalid data entry, the system must not crash and should display  error messages instead of technical codes.

+## 📖 3.
+Integrated Project Scenario

+**The system workflow begins with the receptionist logging into the Desktop application, which triggers background LINQ Aggregation queries (Sum and Count) to instantly populate the Operational Dashboard with real-time statistics, including total clients, registered pets, and financial summaries.
+From the centralized management panel, the receptionist initiates the Client Registration process by navigating to the "Clients" tab and performing a CRUD operation to save the owner's personal details.
+Once registered, the flow moves to the Pet Registration phase, where the receptionist links a specific animal to its owner, establishing a one-to-many relationship.
+During this stage, the LINQ-based search and filtering functionality allows the staff to list pets by owner or access specific clinical histories within seconds, ensuring an efficient and error-free registration process.

+**The core of the application's interactive framework is demonstrated during the Appointment Scheduling phase.
+When a staff member selects a pet and defines the appointment type—such as Veterinary or Grooming—saving the record triggers the Delegate and Event mechanism in the system’s core layer.
+Specifically, the OnAppointmentCreated event is invoked, sending an instantaneous notification to the user interface to confirm the entry.
+This synchronized architecture also extends to the customer side; when a user submits a request via the Web interface, the same notification infrastructure alerts the clinic staff in real-time.
+This ensures that all platforms operate as a unified, interactive framework, maintaining data consistency across the desktop and web environments.

+**In the final stage of the operational process, the staff utilizes LINQ Filtering to manage "Today's Appointments" and update records from "Pending" to "Completed".
+This action allows the receptionist to record specific health or grooming notes in the pet’s digital medical record, which customers can then view transparently through their own web dashboards.
+Simultaneously, the LINQ Aggregation queries re-calculate the service fees to update the clinic's financial reports.
+By combining practical interface steps with advanced software logic, the system provides a robust solution for managing professional veterinary and grooming care journeys.

 ---
 **Institution:** Izmir University of Economics
 **Course:** SE 410